Professor Regina Lee Blaszczyk

 My research and writing focuses on the cultural history of business, with reference to design, the fashion system, colour, retailing, marketing, and advertising.
 My work connects the history of the creative industries to big historical themes such as globalisation, material life and social identity, and consumer culture.
 I also write about connections between the global chemical industry, the chemical engineering profession, and the creative sector, and about the history of technology.
-I have collaborated with museums, archives, and industry on numerous projects.

 I am committed to publishing books that address important historical themes, while being written in clear, concise prose that can be enjoyed by academics and general readers alike.
 I believe that historians must not only dig through the archives for new evidence, but they must also focus on good writing and tell engaging stories.
 I have published 12 books and numerous articles, book chapters, and reviews; I have also edited 2 special issues of journals.

 Fashionability: Abraham Moon and the Creation of British Cloth for the Global Market (2017)